phillipclapham/neuroweaver/README.md

 # Advanced Applications

-The Neuroweaver framework reveals its full power when applied to complex real-world challenges.
+The Neuroweaver OS reveals its full power when applied to complex real-world challenges.
 Like a river system adapting to varied landscapes while maintaining its essential nature, the framework naturally shapes itself to different domains while preserving its core patterns.

 ```mermaid
 graph TD